- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to configure QoS settings appropriately based on your specific requirements and network environment.
 By optimizing QoS settings on NAS Digiever DBS-8232-RM devices, you can enhance data transfer reliability and ensure that critical data is transferred efficiently and without interruptions.

-Although NAS DBS-8232-RM can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DBS-8232-RM can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -